Rhododendrons and azaleas have no tap roots. They have

 newly planted rhododendron will get its water out of the original root ball and

-if this ball is allowed to dry out it can be difficult to get it wet again.
+if the root ball is allowed to dry out it can be difficult to get it wet again.

 One way to rewet a dry root ball is to place a dripping hose at the base of the